 Besides managing the Company's business operations, the company also values greatly the welfare of the society.
-The Company occasionally participates in social charity events, emergency relief aids and other activities that are beneficial to the public society. - Note 1: If "Yes" is ticked for the implementation state, please explain the important policy, strategy and measures adopted; if "No" is ticked, please explain, in the column of "Deviation from the Sustainable Development Best-Practice Principles for TWSE/TPEx Listed Companies", the conditions of and reasons for deviation and describe the plan of the policy, strategy and measures adopted in the future. - Note 2: The materiality principle refers to the significant impact made by the environment, society and corporate governance on the company's investors and other stakeholders.
+The Company occasionally participates in social charity events, emergency relief aids and other activities that are beneficial to the public society.

+This year, the Company teamed up with KPMG to promote the donation activities of "Love Remote Countryside with Happiness", the charitable activities of "Support Campus", etc. to demonstrate the Company's management team's mission to enhance its own value by taking social responsibilities. - Note 1: If "Yes" is ticked for the implementation state, please explain the important policy, strategy and measures adopted; if "No" is ticked, please explain, in the column of "Deviation from the Sustainable Development Best-Practice Principles for TWSE/TPEx Listed Companies", the conditions of and reasons for deviation and describe the plan of the policy, strategy and measures adopted in the future.
+However, for Items 1 and 2, the Company shall describe its governance and supervisory framework for sustainable development, including but not limited to management policy, strategy and goal formulation, review measures, etc. It additionally shall describe the company's risk management policies or strategies for operations-related environmental, social, and corporate governance issues, and their assessment status. - Note 2: The materiality principle refers to the significant impact made by the environment, society and corporate governance on the company's investors and other stakeholders. - Note 3: Those companies who meet specific requirements shall disclose climate-related information: This year, the paid-in capital of the Company did not reach the requirements for disclosure thereof this.